H ALDEN SMITH HOUSE AND ABBEY APARTMENTS

 Minneapolis Community and Technical College (MCTC)

-Reuse strategy, condition assessment, assessment of reuse feasibility, heritage preservation approvals, State of Minnesota Historic Sites Act approvals (Section 138), Minnesota Historic Property Record, project Management and owner’s representation, review of construction plans for impact on adjacent campus and buildings
+Project planning and management, reuse strategy, condition assessment, assessment of reuse feasibility, city preservation approvals, State of Minnesota Historic Sites Act approvals (Section 138), Minnesota Historic Property Record (MHPR), review of construction plans for impact on adjacent campus and buildings

 80+ housing units in the historic mansion and connected new construction